typedoc2md/typedoc-plugin-markdown/packages/typedoc-plugin-markdown/docs/guides/options.md

 ### `--enumMembersFormat`

-Specify the render style of Enum members.
+Specify the render style of enumuration members.
 Defaults to `"list"`.

 ```shell
 --enumMembersFormat <"list"|"table">